vc-csv13/EX03-Nifty/README.md

 ## Exercise: Nifty (25 Points)

-The objective of this project is to create your first C++ function and familiarize your self with creating applications from scratch.
+The objective of this project is to create your first C++ function and familiarize your self with creating applications from scratch and reading data from files.

 ### Problem Description